Brexit gets real for drugmakers as regulator moves to Amsterdam

 More than 2,600 drugs have some stage of manufacture in Britain and 45 million packs of drugs, such as boxes of antidepressants, are supplied from the UK to other European countries each month, while another 37 million flow in the opposite direction.

-Stringent medicine regulations will also require the retesting of drugs shipped across borders, forcing manufacturers to set up additional testing centers.
+Stringent medicine regulations will also require the retesting of drugs shipped across borders, forcing manufacturers to set up additional testing centres.

 “Patient safety and supplies of vital medicines are slightly different to whether BMW bumpers are stuck in Harwich port for a week or two longer,” said Steve Bates, CEO of Britain’s BioIndustry Association.